 Because many of the city’s main attractions lie along the riverbank, it should come as no shocker that THE best way to enjoy Budapest at night is to take a stroll along the Danube.
 Not only do the buildings light up, but the entire river glows as the lights reflect on the water.
 It’s truly GLAMOROUS!

 We could not figure out the occasion, but as we were standing along the river’s edge snapping pictures of Chain Bridge, fireworks began shooting off nearby.
-What a special treat that only added to the wonderful ambiance of the evening.
+What a special treat that only added to the wonderful ambiance of this lovely Budapest evening.

 We simply couldn’t get enough of the Parliament Building, so we took a tiny detour from our river walk to visit and photograph this remarkable building.